-When it comes to performing, the way you move on stage is often as important as how well you play.
+When it comes to performing, your freedom of movement is an integral part of the show.
 When most people go to a live show, they are expecting you to entertain them.
 Of course, if you’re anchored to your amp, your movements will be limited.
 Fortunately, with the Boss WL Wireless range, you can have the freedom to move around on stage as and when you like.

 Wireless Freedom Made Easy

 With the Boss WL series, going wireless has never been simpler.
-There is no complicated setup required; to pair the transmitter and the receiver, all you need to do is dock the two together, and they will automatically sync.
+There is no complicated setup required, and no cumbersome pieces of equipment; to pair the transmitter and the receiver, all you need to do is dock the two together, and they will automatically sync.

 From there, all you need to do is plug the transmitter into the guitar and the receiver into an amp, and you’re good to go.